PUQVPNCP WHMCS module

 - **Traffic statistics** — monthly chart (download/upload per day) with totals, powered by the panel API

-- **One-time self-service link (OTL)** — generate a single-use URL that opens the panel without re-authentication
+- **One-time self-service link (OTL)** — generate a single-use URL that hands the customer every protocol config, QR code and credential on a page that opens only once

 - **Admin insight** — service admin tab shows API connection status, remote client state, bandwidth and resolved location